Current Harraz lab members

 Postdoctoral Associate

 Mohammad obtained his B.Sc.
 (2005) in Pharmaceutical Sciences from the Faculty of Pharmacy, Mansoura University in Egypt.
-In 2010, he Finished his M.Sc. in Pharmacology and Toxicology from Faculty of Pharmacy, Suez Canal University and was focused on the induction and treatment of the hypertension in animal models.
-In 2014, he finished his Ph.D. from the same institute, but focused on the induction and treatment of tumor in in-vivo and in-vitro models.
-He worked as Associate Professor in the Department of Pharmacology and Toxicology, Faculty of Pharmacy, Damanhour University in Egypt.
-In March 2023, he moved to Vermont for postdoctoral training in the Harraz lab.
+In 2010, he Finished his M.Sc. in Pharmacology and Toxicology, focused on hypertension in animal models, from Suez Canal University.
+He finished his Ph.D. in 2014 from the same institute, but focused on the induction and treatment of tumor in vivo and in vitro.
+He was an Associate Professor of Pharmacology and Toxicology, Faculty of Pharmacy, Damanhour University in Egypt, before moving to Vermont for postdoctoral training in the Harraz lab in 2023.
 He contributes to ongoing research that investigates molecular mechanisms underlying blood flow physiology.

 Postdoctoral Associate